• About

 4. Lodgement

-Intending candidates must contact the returning officer for the Legislative Council to arrange a lodgement appointment.
-It is recommended that nominations are lodged early to allow time to verify nominators.
+Intending candidates must contact the returning officer for the Legislative Council to arrange a nomination appointment.

 Back to top